 - Source and Links

 In this post, we will talk about a 4-week Blender course by Jayson Wall, a fellow 3D designer who understands better than just about anyone the modeling requirements for desktop 3D printing.
 In addition, we will explain why this online interactive training course is far more valuable than a random YouTube tutorial.
 4-Week Blender for 3D Printing Training Course by Jayson Wall moved to Udemy

 4-Week Blender Training Introduction

-It is important to follow his tutorial step by step.
-Students are asked to create models and to customize them using imagination.
+It is important to follow Jayson’s tutorial step by step.
+Students are asked to create models and then use their imaginations to customize them.
 There are several models to design each week.
-Both functional and decorative models are well-chosen to highlight the important aspects of 3D design for 3D printing at home.
-Jason PTT teaches us to stick to 45-degree angles in order to avoid the support placement.
-Also, to make a model “Solid” and “Manifoldable” (read 3D printable).
-There is more to take into account when creating the models.
-Here the file management comes handy.
-It allows coming back for further customization for different purposes.
-It might be adding an extra curve to the vase or a new text to the ring.
-Here a few pointers from the 4-week Blender course for beginners by PTT.
+Both functional and decorative models are thoughtfully chosen to highlight the important aspects of 3D design for 3D printing at home.
+Jason teaches us to utilize 45-degree angles in order to avoid the support placement and to make a model “solid” and “manifoldable” (i.e. 3D printable).
+There are many different aspects to take into account when creating the models.
+This is where the file management comes in handy.
+It allows you to return and further customize for different purposes.
+It might mean adding an extra curve to the vase or a new text to the ring.
+Here are a few pointers from the 4-week Blender course for beginners.

 Blender Training 4-Weeks Tutorial – What’s included?

 – Browser-Based Interactive Platform.
 A well-organized chain of short videos that students have to follow step by step completing all tasks.
 If you manage to achieve the same results as on the tutor’s screen, mark as completed and move to the next task.
 If you get stuck at some point, then you can visually compare your Blender view with the tutor’s screen.
 Jason keeps his tutorial videos up-to-date and reloads them if there were any updated on the software development side.